kiprutobrian/php-principles/README.md

 Object Composition and Abstractions.
 On to object composition.
 To break it down into the simplest of terms, composition is when one object holds a pointer to another object.
 This allows you to construct complex functionality by combining various types.

+Value Objects and Mutability.
+A value object is an object whose equality is determined by its data (or value) rather than any particular identity.
+Eg, imagine three 200 KSH bills resting on a table.
+Does one bill have a unique identity compared to the other two?
+From our perspective, no. 200 KSHs is 200 KSHs regardless of which bill you choose.
+However, compare this with two human beings who have the same first and last name.
+Are they identical, or does each person have a unique identity?
+Of course in this case, the latter is the correct answer.

+Learning from laracast.